syeef/syeefkarim-2016-v0/about/index.md

 tagLine: My name is Syeef Karim.
 I enjoy designing and creating for the web.
 ---

-I live in Manchester, UK and study BSc Computer Science at Manchester Metropolitan University.
+I live in Manchester, UK and recently graduated from Manchester Metropolitan University with a BSc in Computer Science.
 However, I wasn't always in Manchester.
 In fact I never lived in the UK until I was 12.
 I was raised thousands of miles away in Florida, USA.

-I enjoy spending my time sketching ideas, picking pixels in Photoshop, or smashing keys together to output some CSS & HTML.
-Currently I'm about to start my third year of university, but still have hopes that I might secure an internship (fingers crossed).
+I enjoy spending my time sketching ideas, pushing pixels in Photoshop, or prototyping in CSS & HTML.
+I am also part of the team behind <a id="links" href="http://www.studenthack.com/" target="_blank">StudentHack</a> and <a id="links" href="http://www.mlh.io" target="_blank">Major League Hacking UK</a>.

+Having recently graduated, I'm currently considering my options for the forthcoming year.
+Although it is all new to me, with the correct can-do attitude and a genuine ambition to succeed, anything is possible.

 "Every pixel counts!"
 It's the small details only noticed by a few that makes something ordinary that little bit more special.
 While trying to achieve a high attention to detail, I try to put a bit of my own personality into my work.